Mincka/DMArchiver/README.md

 [2016-09-07 10:38:10] <Steve> You guys are ridiculous!
 [Face with tears of joy]
 ```

-This tool is also able to **download all the uploaded images** in their original resolution and, as a bonus, also retrieve the **GIFs** you used in your conversation as MP4 files (the format used by Tweeter to optimized them and save space).
+This tool is also able to **download all the uploaded images** in their original resolution and, as a bonus, also retrieve the **GIFs** you used in your conversation as MP4 files (the format used by Twitter to optimized them and save space).

 This tool does not leverage the Twitter API because of its very restrictive limitations in regard of the handling of the Direct Messages.
 Actually, it is currently possible to retrieve only the latest 200 messages of a private conversation.